 The method to install a package varies with operating system.
 To install an application on Red Hat, for example, enter yum install and the package name.
-For example, yum search sasl|more where sasl is the name of the program that you are searching for.
+For example,

 '''

 yum install cyrus-sasl-md5.i386

 '''

 To view which file/version to install, enter